New normal

 A new normal is a state to which an economy, society, etc. settles following a crisis, when this differs from the situation that prevailed prior to the start of the crisis (the "old normal").
-The term has been employed retroactively in relation to World War I, World War II, the September 11 attacks, the 2008 financial crisis, the aftermath of the Great Recession, the COVID-19 pandemic and other events.
+The term has been employed retroactively in relation to World War I, World War II, the September 11 attacks, the Great Recession, the COVID-19 pandemic and other events.